tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 The french horn was the last instrument I bagan learning out of the instruments in this portfolio.
-My first experience with the french horn consisted mostly of me attempting t
+My first experience with the french horn consisted mostly of me attempting the trace the path of the air through the instrument, but failing miserably particularly around the valves.
+Not much about the french horn made sense other than you blow into it and it makes sound.
+I

 # Selected Works